-When you think of endangered species, you tend to think of animals or plants.
-It would be fair however to describe indigenous people as endangered.
+It may be fair to describe indigenous peoples as endangered.
 Each tribe is unique, has its own language, culture, mythology, religious beliefs, art and ritual.
-There is undoubtedly a great deal we can learn from them.
-We know already that there are a vast number of as yet undiscovered plants and animals in the rain forest.
-Tribal medicine men may hold in their heads the key to curing many of the world's as yet incurable diseases by using undocumented chemical compounds found in species of rain forest plants.
-What is more, the tribes have been able to live in the forests while causing minimal damage to them - something that we seem incapapble of doing.
+There is undoubtedly a great deal people in developed nations can learn from them.
+It is already known that there are a vast number of as yet undiscovered plants and animals in the rain forest.
+Tribal medics may hold in their heads the key to curing many of the world's as yet incurable diseases by using undocumented chemical compounds found in species of rain forest plants.
+What is more, the tribes have been able to live in the forests while causing minimal damage to them - something that others seem incapable of doing.

 Let us turn now to the fortunes of possibly the most famous of all the tribes of the rainforest, the Yanomami Indians of northern Brazil and southern Venezuela.
-By looking at this one example in detail, we can examine the problems which face indigenous people all over the world.Read More: Protected Species
+By looking at this one example in detail, we can examine the problems which face indigenous people all over the world.Read More: The Yanomami People